DnyaneshwarKolhe/mapp_documentation/OKR.md

       - Your team member will receive the collaboration request
       - You can create a milestone for the KR or update the progress directly on the KR
     - You can assign the KR to your team member, after that you won't be able to add a milestone under it.
 The KR will become the objective of your team member.
+    - When you click that multi user like icon, the popup will open for assign and collaborate.
+      - It has a toggle button to switch between assign and collaborate.
+      - Then you can select the employees either the organisation, verticle or all verticals
+      - Below that you can see selected employee.
+In case of assign you can select only one but in case of collaborate you can select multiple.
+      - If you are assigning, you can click the assign button and the task will be assigned to the selected person.
+But if you are collaborating, you can see an input box in front of the selected users where you can divide the weightage between you and the other selected users and then click collaborate to submit.
 #### Dashboard
 - On dashboard, firstly you can see the OKR progress average in the row for
   - **My OKR**: Available for everyone